hnzhangyang/SHC/README.md

 ``` javaScript
 patch(vnode1, vnode2)
 ```
 Vnode1 is the old vnode and vnode2 is the new vnode.
-SHC will compare the 2 vnode automatic.
+SHC will compare the 2 vnode and update automatic.